North Plainfield, New Jersey: Local government

 The Borough of North Plainfield is governed within the Faulkner Act under the Mayor-Council system of municipal government (Plan E), implemented as of January 1, 1977, based on the recommendations of a Charter Study Commission.
 The borough is one of 71 municipalities (of the 564) statewide governed under this form.
-The governing body is comprised of the Mayor and the Township Council.
-This form provides for a strong-mayor type of government, in which the mayor has executive functions and the legislative branch is the Borough Council.
-The Councilmembers and Mayor are elected in even-numbered years at the November general election to staggered four-year terms of office in partisan elections on an at-large basis, with four council seats up for election together and then the mayor and the other three council seats up for election at the same time, two years later.
-The Municipal Judge is appointed by the Mayor with the advice and consent of the Council, and serves for three years.
-The Mayor runs the Borough on a day-to-day basis and ensures the enforcement of the legislation passed by the Council.
+The governing body is comprised of the mayor and the borough council.
+This form provides for a strong-mayor type of government, in which the mayor has executive functions and the legislative branch is the borough council.
+The councilmembers and mayor are elected in even-numbered years at the November general election to staggered four-year terms of office in partisan elections on an at-large basis, with four council seats up for election together and then the mayor and the other three council seats up for election at the same time, two years later.
+The Municipal Judge is appointed by the mayor with the advice and consent of the council, and serves for three years.
+The mayor runs the borough on a day-to-day basis and ensures the enforcement of the legislation passed by the council.

 As of 2022, the Mayor of North Plainfield is Democrat Lawrence J. La Ronde, whose term of office ends December 31, 2024.
 Members of the North Plainfield Borough Council are Council President Frank A. "Skip" Stabile III (D, 2024), Council Vice President Everett Merrill (D, 2022), Aimee Corzo (D, 2024), Suezette Given (D, 2022; elected to serve an unexpired term), Steve McIntyre (D, 2022; elected to serve an unexpired term), Keiona R. Miller (D, 2024) and Wendy Schaefer (D, 2022).

-In January 2021, the Borough Council selected Steve McIntyre from a list of three candidate submitted by the Democratic municipal committee to fill the vacant council seat expiring in December 2022 that had been held by Lawrence La Ronde who stepped down from the council to take office as mayor.
-Later that month, the Borough Council selected Suezette Given from a list of three submitted individuals to fill the seat expiring in December 2022 that had been held by Douglass M. Singleterry until he resigned from office on the last day of December to take office on the Somerset County Board of County Commissioners.
+In January 2021, the borough council selected Steve McIntyre from a list of three candidate submitted by the Democratic municipal committee to fill the vacant council seat expiring in December 2022 that had been held by Lawrence La Ronde who stepped down from the council to take office as mayor.
+Later that month, the borough council selected Suezette Given from a list of three submitted individuals to fill the seat expiring in December 2022 that had been held by Douglass M. Singleterry until he resigned from office on the last day of December to take office on the Somerset County Board of County Commissioners.
 McIntyre and Given served on an interim basis until the November 2021 general election, when they were both elected to serve the balance of the terms of office.

-In August 2018, the Borough Council selected Aimee Corzo from a list of three candidates nominated by the Democratic municipal committee to fill the seat expiring in December 2020 that had been held by Frank Righetti until he resigned from office.
+In August 2018, the borough council selected Aimee Corzo from a list of three candidates nominated by the Democratic municipal committee to fill the seat expiring in December 2020 that had been held by Frank Righetti until he resigned from office.
 Corzo served on an interim basis until the November 2018 general election, when she was elected to serve the balance of the term of office.